PennDOT to add cable median barriers to part of I-81 in Cumberland County

 “We have been very active in trying to reach PennDOT to get their attention for safety improvements along Interstate 81,” Eichelberger said.

 “We’re going to start at the Franklin County line, and we’re going to take that area up to the interchange with PA 233.
-Then we’re going to address the area at 944 interchange, and then there’s just a small section right before you get the US 15 interchange at the river,” said Michael Keiser, district executive with PennDOT.
+Then we’re going to address the area at the 944 interchange, and then there’s just a small section right before you get the US 15 interchange at the river,” said Michael Keiser, a PennDOT district executive.

 Keiser says PennDOT can’t put up cable median barriers in the Carlisle area due to the slope.
 They’re considering guide rails instead.